Our Conservation Approach

 We are proud to be one of the largest community environment schemes in New Zealand.
-Our pest operations through our trap network and goat control provide a place for kiwi, kōkako, long-tailed bats and other native species to thrive.
+Our pest operations through our trap network, toxin operations and goat control provide a place for kiwi, kōkako, long-tailed bats and other native species to thrive.

 Department of Conservation are working on the feasability of the East Taranaki Corridor; Our project sits in the heart of this, along with work being done with local iwi.
 The trust is taking a collaborative approach, working alongside local iwi to establish this Eastern Corridor which will act as a refuge for native species.
 This will not only provide a corridor of national significance, but also build and develop a strong conservation workforce within Taranaki.